 The Ferry: The Only Way to Travel with Your Pet to Mallorca

 If you want to take your dog (or cat) to Mallorca, the ferry is essentially your only option.
 Airlines either refuse pets entirely or restrict them to the cargo hold – stressful for the animal and the owner.
 On the ferry, your pet travels with you: either in a pet cabin where they stay by your side, or in a dedicated pet-friendly area on board.
 It is a far more humane and relaxed way to travel.
-Here is everything you need to know, with specific guidance for UK travellers navigating post-Brexit requirements.
+Here is everything you need to know about taking pets on the Barcelona–Mallorca ferry route in 2026.

 Pet Accommodation on the Ferry